Fly to Russia

 This open-air museum of wooden architecture is a true site to behold, and you’ll admire fascinating examples of traditional wooden buildings collected from around Russia.
 Among the notable structures is the Church of the Transfiguration, an ornate structure with 22 domes, built entirely without nails.

 Eats and arts

 This morning takes you on an excursion to the village of Mandrogi, where you’ll visit a wooden home and a local handicrafts market, followed by a shashlik (Russian barbecue) lunch.
-Cultural Connection: Back on board, learn the art of painting matryoshka (nesting dolls).
+Cultural Connections: Back on board, learn the art of painting matryoshka and learn more about Russian fairytales during and onboard lecture.
 Toast your Russian river cruise at the Captain’s Farewell Reception this evening.

 Welcome to St. Petersburg

 Today you'll begin your discoveries of St. Petersburg, Peter the Great’s “Window on the West,” a dazzling baroque city of white, gold, and pastels — and one of the best reasons to travel to Russia.
 Enjoy a panoramic tour of the city that's been designated a UNESCO World Heritage Site.
 You’ll also admire Church on Spilled Blood, where Emperor Alexander II was assassinated in March 1881, and Nevsky Prospect, the city’s main thoroughfare that is the focal point of shopping, dining, and nightlife.
 Its myriad bridges make it a lovely walking path to admire the glistening canals — the reason why this metropolis is often called the “Venice of the North.”